 I immediately noticed less leakage if I sneezed or coughed.
 But, if I wasn’t on alert during those moments, leakage would still happen but it was definitely improved.
 My labia was drawn in much tighter to my body.
 The shrinkage of tissue was noticeable immediately following the treatment.
-After the second treatment which included FormaV only, I noticed additional tightening of the outer skin and overall leakage continued to improve.
+After the second treatment which included FormaV only, I noticed an additional tightening of the outer skin, and overall leakage continued to improve.
 I also noticed I had more control when I laughed, coughed, or sneezed.
 I haven’t tried to run with the dog yet!
 I will do that a week or two after the final treatment.

 Are you having additional treatments?

 I’m having a final treatment about three weeks after my second one.
 During the final treatment, I will be having both FormaV and FractoraV.
 Following that, I plan to continue treatments once or twice a year for maintenance.
 Whether you do both FormaV and FractoraV depends on what you are looking to accomplish and that is something you should discuss with your provider.

 Take your time, shave properly, and don’t try and make it perfect and make sure you’re not pregnant and pee before you start you treatment!
 Other than that, I can’t think of anything else.
 I’d tell you not to over-think it and to seriously considering trying this treatment before considering more invasive options.
 I believe this is the most progressive non-surgical FDA approved treatment that is currently available.

 So far, I’m very pleased with the results and even if it only lasted 1 year it would have been worth every dime!
 Dr. C. just brought in this device and needs testimonials… This is a great time to get a great deal if you promise him you’ll share the results on google or yelp – nope, no pictures!
 Keep that in mind and thanks for reading!
 Bye for now!